What is calcium?

 How much calcium do puppies need?

-Too much calcium is often harmful to puppies?
+Is too much calcium harmful to puppies?

 Should I give my dog calcium supplements?